Will Sex Crime Sentences Be Reduced to Make Room in Utah’s Prisons?

 Without question, it’s a sensitive and difficult issue that brings up powerful, conflicting, and sometimes painful considerations.
 Nonetheless, it’s an issue lawmakers will eventually be forced to tackle as Utah’s prisons continue to fill.

 “There are a number of different considerations that have to take place, and I hope we don’t shy away from any of them just because it might be tough,” says Commission on Criminal and Juvenile Justice Executive Director Ron Gordon.
 “There’s an interesting and unique balance: being responsive to the public, mindful of keeping risk levels down, but also trying to figure out how we can help these populations.”

 If you have been charged with kidnapping or committing a sex crime in Utah, you face some of the nation’s harshest penalties.
-To set up a completely confidential and free legal consultation with an experienced criminal defense attorney, call Darwin Overson right away at (801) 758-2287.
+To set up a completely confidential and free legal consultation with an experienced Salt Lake City criminal defense lawyer, call Darwin Overson right away at (801) 758-2287.